 approval).
 Possesses excellent communication, problem-solving, and

-Master's degree in Chemistry or related field is required.
+Master's degree in Biology or a related field is required.

 Reasonable accommodations (in accordance with ADA requirements) may